 Acne Care Routine For Different Types Of Skin

 The oily, dry, combination, normal or sensitive; whichever skin type you have, your skin care routine must blend well to nourish it.
 What works well on dry skin may not be enriching for oily skin as the entire composition of products and treatments change with your skin type especially if you have acne prone skin.
 Check some tips on skin care based on your skin type –

-- Daily Skin Care Routine For Oily Skin – Oily skin has larger pores with dull and shiny complexion.
+- Skin Care Routine For Oily Acne Prone Skin – Oily skin has larger pores with dull and shiny complexion.
 And the production of excess oils is also regulated by climatic conditions in addition to hormones and genes.
 So do not wash oily skin more than twice a day, and avoid scrub.
 Use only non-comedogenic products as recommended by your dermatologist.

 - Dry Skin – Dry skin comprises of minute pores, rough complexion, and visible lines.
 The skin loses its elasticity and gets dull due to dryness.
 It can even crack, peel and inflame depending on climatic conditions.
 Some tips for skin care routine for dry skin include; reduce the time for a shower, do not scrub, use only gentle cleansers, use a humidifier (only cool mist), and do not expose yourself to too much heat or pollution.

 - Normal Skin – Normal skin does not have any visible imperfections but being prone to acne can make it tricky to follow a skincare routine.
 Use only non-comedogenic products and follow a proper moisturizing and exfoliating routine regularly.